RicktoriousLimited/AIresearch/docs/ricktorious-ecommerce.md

   `/api/pos/sale` endpoints, persisting unified customer profiles, interaction history, and in-person sales ledgers that feed personalisation and analytics surfaces.
+- **Fulfilment orchestration** – The fulfilment extension provides `/api/orders/*` and `/api/shipping/quotes` endpoints layered on top of the new `OrderRepository`, `OrderProcessor`, and `ShippingService` components.
+Orders can transition through multi-step workflows, generate shipment labels, and persist carrier metadata for future analysis.
+- **User directory** – The user management extension introduces a dedicated identity store under `storage/users`, with APIs to register shoppers, authenticate sessions, and elevate operators with administrative roles.
+- **Content lifecycle tooling** – The content manager now tracks drafts, revisions, and publication history so editors can stage block layouts before pushing them live.

 Future work can iterate on persistent storage, authentication, pricing rules, inventory updates, and administrative tooling while reusing the extension-first